DelDeshors/mixedML/README.md

 #> step#0
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 199
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 172.8
 #> step#1
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 146.8
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 119.6
 #> step#2
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 101.5
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 89.26
 #> step#3
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 61.82
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 58.71
 #> step#4
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 44.76
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 53.82
 #> step#5
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 39.42
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 48.39
 #> step#6
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 37.41
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 58.27
 #> step#7
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 28.01
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 48.36
 #> step#8
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 26
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 43.82
 #> step#9
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 25.48
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 42.72
 #> step#10
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 24.2
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 42.34
 #> step#11
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 22.87
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 42.28
 #> step#12
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 21.84
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 42.24
 #> step#13
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 20.97
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 42.2
 #> step#14
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 20.43
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 42.37
 #> step#15
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 20.31
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 42.83
 #> step#16
 #>  fitting fixed effects...
 #>  fitting random effects...
+#> The 2 methods for predictY give the same results <3
 #>  MSE-train = 20.72
+#> The 2 methods for predictY give the same results <3
 #>  MSE-val = 43.7
 #> Final convergence of HLME with strict convergence criterions.
 ```